sewoller/A3/LearnerExp/LearnerExp.md

 	1) Engagement with course content (Videos, slide decks, etc.)
 	2) Time spent attending remote lectures
-	3) Amount of interaction with other learners on the platform (chat & forum interaction)
+	3) Amount of interaction with other learners on the platform (chat & forum interaction) This data was used to create an "Activity Vector" which was recorded for each learner each day to create a calendar like display plotting the amount of activity each day.

-This data was used to create an "Activity Vector" which was recorded for each learner each day to create a calendar like display plotting the
+Once organized by learner, the information was used to train a